London to Lambrook Walk

 What are the toilet facilities?

-There will be toilet facilities at the start and finish, as well as at each rest stop along the route.
+Toilet facilities will be available at the start and finish, as well as at each rest stop along the route.
+Also a mobile toilet facility will be available.

 What if the weather is bad?

-The Great British weather can be unpredictable, so you must check the kit list and come prepared for all types of weather.
+The Great British weather can be unpredictable, so it's essential to check the kit list and come prepared for all types of weather.
 In cases of extreme weather, such as thunderstorms, very high temperatures, and extreme rainfall, we will check the route and may have to stop the event if it is deemed unsafe and cannot be rerouted.

 Can a friend who isn’t signed up walk with me?